-The only thing more prevalent in Texas than family law attorneys are myths about family law cases, specifically divorces.
+More prevalent in Texas than family law attorneys are myths about family law cases and divorce explicitly.
 Everybody knows someone who is divorced nowadays.
-Each of them have an opinion which he or she has shared with friends, family, waiters, postal workers, etc. On down the line a story goes and it gets twisted and mangled to the point where the original story becomes unrecognizable.
+Each of them has an opinion shared with friends, family, waiters, postal workers, etc. Down the line, a story goes, and it gets twisted and mangled to the point where the original story becomes unrecognizable.
 What we are left with is a little bit of truth and a lot of untruths.

-These untruths are harmful, make no mistake.
-What we have to consider is that these stories become fact in the minds of many people.
-It won’t matter if those untruths are heard by a happily married person, but if you are considering a divorce then those untruths can frame your mindset in a harmful way.
+These untruths are harmful.
+What we have to consider is that these stories become facts in the minds of many people.
+It won’t matter if a happily married person hears those untruths, but if you are considering a divorce, then those untruths can frame your mindset in a harmful way.

 Most people who get divorced do so with the assistance of an attorney.
-This is important for many reasons, not the least of which is that the untruths, myths and stereotypes of divorce can be tossed out with other useless and bad information.
-An attorney can help to be the gatekeeper for necessary, relevant and helpful information to come in and all other information to be kept out.
+This is important for many reasons, not the least of which is that the untruths, myths, and stereotypes of divorce can be tossed out with other useless and lousy information.
+An attorney can help be the gatekeeper for necessary, relevant, and helpful information to come in and all additional information to be kept out.

-After all- you probably don’t work on your own car, fill your own cavities or administer your own vaccines.
-As it stands you may not even mow your own lawn.
-My point is that attorneys offer a service that literally no other person can in the sense that only an attorney can represent you in a court of law.
-Yes, it costs money and yes, attorneys aren’t always the nicest people in the world (present company excluded, of course).
-But in the long run hiring an attorney to represent you in your divorce can be one of the smarter investments that you ever make.
+After all, you probably don’t work on your car, fill your cavities or administer your vaccines.
+As it stands, you may not even mow your lawn.
+My point is that attorneys offer a service that no other person can in the sense that only an attorney can represent you in a court of law.
+Yes, it costs money, and yes, attorneys aren’t always the nicest people in the world (present company excluded, of course).
+But in the long run, hiring an attorney to represent you in your divorce can be one of the more innovative investments you ever make.

-Still, if you are wanting to file for a divorce on your own without representation from an attorney there is nothing wrong with that and it certainly can be done.
-Head down to the courthouse in whatever county your reside in a pull up a seat.
+Still, if you want to file for a divorce on your own without representation from an attorney, there is nothing wrong with that, and it certainly can be done.
+Head down to the courthouse in whatever county you reside in a pull up a seat.
 You’ll see people of all sorts getting divorced.
 Most will have attorneys, as I’ve already mentioned, but some won’t.
-The law applies the same to all people regardless of whether or not you are represented by a lawyer.
+The law applies the same to all people regardless of whether or not a lawyer represents them.

-With that said, what you have to do is balance your need for a divorce with the potential benefits that an attorney can provide to you.
-The world is full of those aforementioned rumors and myths about divorce.
-If you are entering into the jungle that is the world of divorce without representation you are more susceptible to falling for one of these myths.
+With that said, you have to balance your need for a divorce with the potential benefits that an attorney can provide to you.
+The world is full of those rumors mentioned above and myths about divorce.
+If you are entering into the jungle that is the world of divorce without representation, you are more susceptible to falling for one of these myths.

-The case you have to start off with is the case you have when you finish
+The case you have to start with is the case you have when you finish.

-I have had many people come into our office for a consultation who have told me that their situation is open and shut, straightforward and that their spouse and he/she are in agreement on all issues related to their divorce.
+I have had many people come into our office for a consultation who have told me that their situation is open and shut, straightforward and that their spouse and they agree on all issues related to their divorce.
 These, I fear to write, are nearly always the famous last words of an optimist.
-Once I begin to ask very basic questions about the issues that these folks need to sort out, a blank expression will cross their face telling me that these are issues that they had not yet considered.
+Once I begin to ask fundamental questions about the issues that these folks need to sort out, a blank expression will cross their face telling me that these are issues that they had not yet considered.

-My point is not to make someone feel bad or look foolish, but to impression upon him or her that divorces are not like applying for a mortgage.
-You don’t just fill out paperwork, list your income and credit score and then sign for the money.
+My point is not to make someone feel bad or look foolish, but to impress that divorces are not like applying for a mortgage.
+You don’t just fill out the paperwork; list your income and credit score and sign for the money.
 A divorce case will change as time goes by, invariably.
-Yours may be an exception but it would be an exception that proves the rule.
-Your divorce will change, your goals will change, your circumstances will change.
+Yours may be an exception, but it would be an exception that proves the rule.
+Your divorce will change, your goals will change, and your circumstances will change.
 What was an uncontested divorce will quickly become a contested divorce.
 A contested divorce is one that I certainly would recommend that you hire an attorney to represent you on.

-This one makes sense to the extent that by not hiring an attorney you will be able to save money in the short term.
-Obviously this is true.
+This one makes sense to the extent that you will be able to save money in the short term by not hiring an attorney.
+This is true.
 Not spending money costs you nothing.
 Spending money costs you money.
-This is not very high level thinking, unfortunately.
+This is not very high-level thinking, unfortunately.
 The laws of divorce change.
 The circumstances of your life change.
-Your unfamiliarity the courts and judges and the law in general may end up costing you money in the long run.
+Your unfamiliarity with the courts and judges and the law, in general, may end up costing you money in the long run.

-So, while you can get a divorce without an attorney and you can save money in the process you may be missing important steps, giving up money to your spouse that you do not need to or some combination of the two that ultimately will cost you money.
+So, while you can get a divorce without an attorney and you can save money in the process, you may be missing essential steps, giving up money to your spouse that you do not need to, or some combination of the two that ultimately will cost you money.
 Hiring a family law attorney to represent you in your divorce is not a lifetime commitment to fees.
 It is a temporary relationship intended to benefit you in the long run.

-This applies to any person who was either unfaithful who now fears that their home, property and rights to their children are all in jeopardy as a result of their extra-marital dalliances or any person whose spouse was unfaithful.
-From my experience it is usually the “victim” spouse who comes into our office talking about allegations and knowledge, etc. of an affair that their spouse had.
-Their expectation, I’ve come to learn, is that I am going to leap out of my seat and tell them that their spouse is in deep trouble.
+This applies to any person who was either unfaithful who now fears that their home, property, and rights to their children are all in jeopardy due to their extra-marital dalliances or any person whose spouse was unfaithful.
+From my experience, the “victim” spouse usually comes into our office talking about allegations and knowledge, etc., of an affair that their spouse had.
+Their expectation, I’ve come to learn, is that I will leap out of my seat and tell them that their spouse is in deep trouble.

-However, the vast majority of divorces do not get to the phase where a judge is making a decision.
+However, most divorces do not get to the phase where a judge is making a decision.
 Most divorces settle during a process called mediation.
-You and your spouse would use a mediator to help you reach agreements on the important issues in your case.
-Now, your spouse can always use the affair as a bargaining chip against you but the reality is that unless your spouse used community property to buy trips, vehicles, gifts, etc. for their paramour or if your children were presented with the affair directly the whole issue may not rise to being all that important in your case.
-That may not sound right to you, or may not seem fair but it is reality in Texas
+You and your spouse would use a mediator to help you reach agreements on the critical issues in your case.
+Now, your spouse can always use the affair as a bargaining chip against you.
+Still, the reality is that unless your spouse used community property to buy trips, vehicles, gifts, etc., for their paramour or if your children were presented with the affair directly, the whole issue might not rise to be all that important in your case.
+That may not sound right to you or may not seem fair, but it is the reality in Texas.

 More on myths associated with do-it-yourself divorces to be posted tomorrow